Is your emergency department (ED) becoming the go-to for behavioral health patients because your psychiatry unit is under too much pressure?

 - Higher admission and transfer rates

-Emergency telepsychiatry services allow hospitals to give patients faster access to high-quality psychiatric care through a virtual visit.
-This means behavioral health patients don’t have to wait for hours to receive treatment from their ED physician.
+ED telehealth services like telepsychiatry allow hospitals to give patients faster access to high-quality psychiatric care through a virtual visit.
+This level of access means behavioral health patients don’t have to wait for hours to receive treatment from their ED physician.
 In addition, they can bypass an in-person consultation from a psychiatric provider, which can mean a shorter length of stay in the ED.